• eavesdrop •

 Part of Speech: Verb, intransitive

 Word History: Today's verb is from a noun that originally pointed to a person who stands in the eavesdrop of a house in order to hear what is being spoken inside.
-The eavesdrop (or eavesdrip) of a house is that area beneath the overhang of the roof (eave) where water drips like so many words from someone's lips (if you don't have gutters).
-Eaves comes from Old English yfes, a descendent of PIE *upo, which also gave us over, above, and up, while providing Greek with hyper "over", Latin super "over", and Sanskrit upa "near, under" in Upanishads, the canon of treatises elaborating on the Hindu Vedas, from upa + ni "down + sad "sit."
-(It is OK if you overhear us say, "Tack," to Sara Johnsson of Malmö, Sweden, for suggesting today's word.)
+The eavesdrop (or eavesdrip) of a house is that area beneath the overhang of the roof (eaves) where water drips like so many words from someone's lips.
+Eaves comes from Old English yfes, a descendent of Proto-Indo-European upo "up, over", which also gave us over, above, and up while providing Greek with hyper "over", Latin super "over", and Sanskrit upa "near, under" in Upanishads, the canon of treatises elaborating on the Hindu Vedas, from upa + ni "down + sad "sit."
+(It is OK if you overhear us say, "Tack," to Sara Johnsson of Malmö, Sweden, for suggesting today's word—tjuvlyssna in Swedish.)

 Come visit our website at <http://www.alphadictionary.com> for more Good Words and other language resources!